 have not been studied.

-Following administration of a single 25 mg radiolabeled intravenous dose of etoricoxib to healthy subjects, 70 % of radioactivity was recovered in urine and 20 % in faeces, mostly as metabolites.
-Less than 2 % was recovered as unchanged active substance.
+Following administration of a single 25-mg radiolabeled intravenous dose of etoricoxib to healthy subjects, 70% of radioactivity was recovered in urine and 20% in faeces, mostly as metabolites.
+Less than 2% was recovered as unchanged drug.

 Elderly patients: Pharmacokinetics in the elderly (65 years of age and older) are similar to those in the young.